RACINE PUBLIC LIBRARY

 - Property tax receipt from City of Racine

-Customers age 16 and 17 may register without parent/guardian signature provided the customer can provide a valid official identification and show proof of residency.
+Customers age 16 and 17 may register without parent/guardian signature provided the customer can supply valid official identification and show proof of residency.
 A parent or legal guardian may also register them to obtain a library account with the parent/guardian providing valid identification and proof of residency.

-Non-residents with residency in Milwaukee County and outside of Wisconsin are required to pay a $50 per year fee to obtain a library card.
+Non-residents with residency in Milwaukee County or outside of Wisconsin are required to pay a $50 per year fee to obtain a library card.
+Teachers of Racine students will have this fee waived by presenting proof that they are working in Racine.

-The library shall issue a valid library card to the customer whose application has been accepted.
-The library reserves the right to deny issuing a library card if the application is incorrect or incomplete, i.e., failure to provide the home address.
+RPL shall issue a valid library card to the customer whose application has been accepted.
+RPL reserves the right to deny issuing a library card if the application is incorrect or incomplete, e.g., failure to provide the home address.
 By submitting the application for registration, and by accepting the valid library card, the applicant agrees to the following:

-- Notify the library when any information given to the library has changed, i.e., change of name, address, or phone number.)
+- Notify RPL when any information given to the RPL has changed, e.g., change of name, address, or phone number.)

-- Promptly report to the library the loss or theft of the library card.
+- Promptly report to RPL the loss or theft of the library card.

 - Assume responsibility for all materials borrowed on the account.